Syrian rebels bombard central Damascus, army artillery hits back

 On Sunday, mortar bombs hit the car park of the state television building, residents said.

 One resident said the latest rebel bombardment began at 6:30 a.m.
-(0430 GMT) and was still continuing.
+(04:30 a.m.
+British time) and was still continuing.
 "I don't know what is going on exactly other than that the city is under attack," she said, adding that she could hear sirens from the streets.

 State television reported dozens of casualties at the Opera house, across the street from the headquarters of Assad's Baath party the Air Force Intelligence building.